 Start making the back cut on the side of the tree, and make your way around till the back of the tree.
 Remember, you are supposed to maintain a leveled angle of attack.

 Don’t be too fast with the cut, otherwise, the whole cut will be ruined and you will have to ruin the smoothness of the cutting edge.

-Once done, you will see the tree to topple on its own.
+Once done, you will see the tree topple on its own.

-Step 6: Take yourself to the felling retreat position
+Step 6: Take yourself to the feeling retreat position

 Remember the term called ‘felling retreat’?
 It’s the one place where you are supposed to take yourself when the tree starts to fall.
 Right at this step, the tree will start to fall down and you’ll have to run towards the felling retreat position.

 Don’t run directly towards the back direction of the fall.
 If you do so, it will put you in risk to be hit by the tree’s raising backside.
 Keep the felling retreat position within 20 feet at least.
 That’s for the sake of safety.

 The whole process of how to use a chainsaw to cut down a tree is quite risky.
 In order to protect your limbs and organs from severe damage, it’s always suggested to take necessary safety precautions before you begin with the process.